-This is a fantastic article by Beth Hoffman about GMO’s and the trust factor that goes along with it.
+This is a fantastic article by Beth Hoffman about GMO’s (genetically modified organisms) and the trust factor that goes along with it.
 She eloquently points out, like the title states, “just because science can genetically engineer foods, it doesn’t mean we should”.
 Here’s a snippet…

 Yet journalists on both sides of the argument seem to have forgotten there are many ways aside from “ science” to describe the world around us, and that there are other highly effective tools out there to solve hunger and malnutrition besides genetic engineering.